Data Processing Agreement

 In the event of any discrepancy between this DPA and Terms of Service, this DPA prevails.

-- “Personal Data” means any information relating to an identified or identifiable person, which Swarmia processes on behalf of the Customer under the Agreement.
+- “Personal Data” means any information relating to an identified or identifiable person, which Swarmia processes on behalf of the Customer or its Affiliates under the Agreement.

-- “Data Protection Regulation” means all applicable laws relating to protection of Personal Data, including without limitation the GDPR and the national laws supplementing the GDPR and the laws implementing EU Directive 2002/58/EC; and
+- "Data Protection Regulation" means all applicable laws relating to protection of Personal Data, including without limitation the CCPA, the GDPR and the national laws supplementing the GDPR and the laws implementing EU Directive 2002/58/EC.

 - “GDPR” means the EU General Data Protection Regulation (EU) 2016/679 and any amendments thereto.

-- “Standard Contractual Clauses” means the contractual clauses issued by the European Commission by the decision 2010/87/EU for international transfers of Personal Data, and any amendments thereto.
+- “Standard Contractual Clauses” means the Decision (EU) 2021/914 issued by the European Commission on 4 June 2021 on standard contractual clauses for the transfer of personal data to third countries, or any following decision of the Commission, and any amendments thereto.

 Description of Processing